 With a Fair Market Value Lease you typically have three options at the end of the lease:

-· return the equipment and upgrade to new equipment with a new lease
+- also, return the equipment but upgrade to new equipment with a new lease

-FMV is great if you intend to refresh your technology – match the lease to your technology refresh schedule and your payments are typically pretty steady, making budgeting and planning much simpler.
+FMV is great if you intend to refresh your technology.
+You can match the lease to your technology refresh schedule and your payments should be typically pretty steady, making budgeting and planning much simpler.
 You also have the option of buying the equipment at the FMV if your plans change.

 With a $1 Buyout lease, your payments are typically higher than FMV, but you own the equipment at the end for virtually nothing. $1 Buyout leases are often used for equipment that retains value over time, so the classic definition doesn’t fit computers!
 It all depends on whether or not you want to own computer equipment that is 2, 3 or 4 years old, and what your plans are for refreshing technology.

 How is a lease different from a loan?

 During the lease period, you don’t own the equipment – the leasing company does.
 In the end, if you take advantage of either the $1 Buyout or the FMV purchase, ownership would then be transferred to your company.

 But What Does it Cost?